trishaprasant/data-512-homework_1/README.md

 ### Data Schema

+The generated JSON files with mobile and desktop page views have the following schema:

 | Column    | Type | Interpretation |
 | -------- | ------- | ------- |
 | **`article`**  | string | The rare disease article title.